Navigate:

 Share:

-Learn more about sigma
+Learn more about Sigma

 Sigma is a structured rule format designed to describe log-based detection methods in a platform-independent way.
 Rules are written in YAML and define patterns for identifying suspicious or malicious activity across log events.
 The format includes conversion tools that translate Sigma rules into native query languages for various SIEM systems including Elasticsearch, Splunk, and others.
 The repository maintains over 3000 community-contributed rules organized by category: generic detections, threat hunting rules, emerging threat rules, compliance rules, and placeholder rules.